 Kathryn is an Associate Lawyer at MacDonald & Associates, an employment law firm specializing in Canadian employment law for both employers and employees.
 She also the firm’s Media Director.

-Kathryn is an experienced, versatile litigator with a passion for advocacy.
+Kathryn is an experienced, versatile lawyer with a passion for advocacy.
 She has successfully represented clients at trials and is a dedicated, fervent advocate in every stage of litigation.
 Kathryn also has experience representing clients at the Human Rights Tribunal of Ontario and before various other tribunals.
+Kathryn regularly appears in the Ontario Superior Court and has argued before the Ontario Court of Appeal.
 In addition, Kathryn is an effective, strong negotiator and has extensive mediation experience.

 Kathryn’s passion for advocacy extends outside of the courtroom.
 She has worked to advance the rights of women and combat sexual harassment, domestic abuse and gender discrimination for over a decade.
 Kathryn has provided testimony on several occasions before a House of Commons Parliamentary Committee with respect to enhancing legislation that protects women and girls from exploitation and violence.

 Kathryn is a founder of a national campaign that promotes the creation of sexual harassment and assault policies on university and college campuses across Canada.

 She has spoken extensively to student leaders and elected officials about the importance of effective, stand-alone sexual violence and harassment policies and the need for education and awareness about consent.